< Other entriesHow to cite ChatGPT and AI tools in APA format

 Where to Explain How You Used AI

-If AI helped you in your research or idea development (but you’re not directly quoting it), APA recommends describing that in your paper – typically in the Method section, Introduction, or Acknowledgments.
+If AI helped you in your research or idea development, and you're using the general citation and not citing a specific chat, APA recommends describing that in your paper – typically in the Method section, Introduction, or Acknowledgments.

 Example: